SFDO-Tooling/CumulusCI/docs/deploy.md

 #### Find-and-Replace Id Injection

-Some pieces metadata are deployed with Id references in them.
-CumulusCI offers a way to place the Id of a record that exists in a target org directly into your metadata components prior to deploying.
+Some metadata components contain ID references.
+CumulusCI offers a way to insert the ID of an existing record from the target org directly into such components during a deployment.
 Specify a SOQL query with the `replace_record_id_query` option as follows:

 ```yaml
 task: deploy